ReynaldoBelfortUPRM/music-socialnet-repo/README.md

     * MusicVenue logo
     * CoffeSquad logo
 2. Generate content list for notifications
-3. Study of development tools that will aid in the webpages’ implementations and study of frameworks to be adapted to AngularJS.
+3. Study of development tools that will aid in the web pages’ implementations and study of frameworks to be adapted to AngularJS.
 4. Development of web pages using wireframes as reference.
 5. Dummy data elaboration for testing.
 6. Development of testing plan.